 Barefoot was a fun label born into a world of deadly serious wine brands.
 So our personal brand had to be fun as well.
 But how do you have fun with Business Principles?
 Seems like a pretty dry subject.
 Perhaps, we thought, we could tell the many laughable and surprising stories of our own entrepreneurial and brand building adventures.
 Perhaps we could write our own story so our readers could laugh while they learn lessons we learned the hard way, lessons applicable to any brand.

 We tapped our friend Rick Kushman to help us get our story down in book form.
 He is the former wine and food writer for the Sacramento Bee and had written a book of his own.
 We found it smart, funny, and informative.
 We met with him at our home and told him our stories over a hundred dinners and as many bottles of wine.

-Community.
 We marketed Barefoot Wine through what we called Worthy Cause Marketing.
 So, with our new brand, we decided to support the causes that could benefit from our experience.
 We decided to donate our expertise to students by speaking at entrepreneurial schools throughout the country.
 We are donating coaching to disabled, returning, post 911 veterans who want to start their own businesses.
-We will speak at several Entrepreneurial Veteran Bootcamps this year.
+This year, we will speak at several Entrepreneurial Veteran Bootcamps.
 We are also returning a portion of our book sales proceeds to some of our favorite non-profits.